kirankkushwaha/Automated-Attendance-System-using-AI-ML/README.md

 To use the face recognition and attendance system, follow these steps:

->Create a folder called dataset in the root directory of the project.
+>Create a folder called dataset in the AI/ML directory of the project.

 >Add subfolders to the dataset folder with the names of the individuals you want to recognize.